About this Special Issue

 This Special Issue aims to publish studies relating to tremors or oscillatory movements developing in dystonia for enhanced understanding, and will focus on the clinical observations, clinical debates, the current knowledge on the underlying pathophysiology, the status of existing treatments, limitations of their clinical use, potential novel approaches, and the near future of therapeutics.

 We therefore welcome the researchers and the clinicians to share their findings and insights from animal model experiments, imaging studies, physiological studies, and clinical trials involving pharmacological and surgical interventions.
 We believe a comprehensive coverage of all aspects of tremor or oscillatory movements developing in dystonia will be critical to bring the community up to date and further build on the momentum for research.
+This Special Issue will welcome Original Research, Review, Mini Review, Case Report, and Brief Research report articles.

 Keywords: dystonia, tremor, oscillatory movements, imaging, pathophysiology